onier/RobWork/doc/manual/manual.hpp.md

 <Property name="Camera">60 640 480</Property>
 \endverbatim

-You can currently only change views between cameras using the key [1-9], were 1 is the default 3rd person view.
+You can currently only change views between cameras using Ctrl + the key [1-9], were 1 is the default 3rd person view.

 \b Important!